galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ### IsoformSwitchAnalyzer genome-wide analysis

-A genome-wide analysis is both useful for getting an overview of the extent of isoform switching as well as discovering general patterns.
-In this training we will perform three different summaries/analyses for both the analysis of alternative splicing and isoform switches with predicted consequences:
+A genome-wide analysis is both useful for getting an overview of the extent of {IS} as well as discovering general patterns.
+In this training we will perform three different summaries/analyses for both the analysis of {AS} and {IS} with predicted consequences:

 1. Global summary statistics for summarizing the number of switches with predicted consequences and the number of splicing events occurring in the different comparisons.
 2. Analysis of splicing/consequence enrichment for analyzing whether a particular consequence/splice type occurs more frequently than the opposite event.